 In all classes, our focus is on rhythm, pitch, composition, improvisation and enjoyment, with lots of movement, singing and games!
 After school classes will move at a slightly faster rate than the preschooler classes and learn slightly more chords, but the aim of these classes is that through using the ukulele (and also listening to other instruments) this is an early step in the journey of learning and enjoying music.
-In preschooler classes, grown ups will participate alongside their kids, but there will be take home sheets for adults to learn more chords (if you have time!) and other songs too!
+In preschooler classes, grown ups will participate alongside their kids (I’ll have spare ukuleles available for grown ups).
 We hope that the classes form a great foundation for learning other instruments (or more formal ukulele classes) further down the line!
 Between classes, there will be videos online to play along to and as reminders of what we’ve done so far (and to keep parents in the carers in the loop as to what we’re up to in the drop off classes!).